 Debra Dunn, MBA, MSN, RN, CNOR, is currently the Education Specialist for the Operating Room at Holy Name Medical Center in Teaneck, NJ.
 She previously was the Perioperative Director at East Orange General Hospital in NJ, OR Nurse Educator at Memorial Sloan Kettering Cancer Center in NYC, and previously spent 18 years at St. Joseph’s Wayne Hospital as staff nurse, OR Educator, and OR Nurse Manager.
 Debra is on the AORN Journal Editorial Board, serves as a Peer Reviewer for perioperative nursing journals, has published over 35 articles related to perioperative practice and management issues, and has presented at the AORN Surgical Conference and EXPO.
 Previously, Debra was awarded First Place, Clinical Category in the AORN Journal and the Mary Hanna Memorial Journalism Award, First Place, Clinical Category, in the Journal of PeriAnesthesia Nursing.
 Debra also won the New Jersey Governor’s 1999 Nursing Merit Award, Acute Care/RN Category, and the Francis Black Humanitarian Award in Healthcare for a recycling program she initiated while at St. Joseph’s Wayne Hospital.
 Debra served on the AORN Syntegrity Task Force and spends a week abroad every year circulating and scrubbing on surgical missions with Healing the Children, New Jersey, (ENT, Ophthalmology, Urology, and General).
 Lifelong learning through formal and informal education programs is a major theme in Debra’s life, and she enjoys “paying it forward.”
 Debra has volunteered on CCI’s CNOR Item Review and Cut Score Committee, CNOR Item Writing Committee, and the CNOR Survey Task Force.
 Since she has served as the Secretary/Treasurer and Vice President on CCI's Board of Directors and is currently President of the Board.

-Will Paco, MBA, serves on the CCI Board as Treasurer, a Public Member and currently leads the Learning and Development function at zulily, inc. Will is an established professional who has spent more than 10 years working within corporations such as E*TRADE, Time Warner Cable, and Starbucks to develop high impact learning (training) programs that drive business results.
-Will has led multiple teams with varied responsibilities in learning including instructional design, training delivery, and learning technologies.
+Will Paco, MBA is a Public Member of the board.
+He is currently the Sr. Talent Management Consultant with Microsoft Corporation in Redmond, WA.
+Will leads efforts to develop an integrated, multi-year talent management vision and strategy based on strategic priorities, in partnership with HR and business leadership for the Enterprise Partner, Worldwide Licensing, Public Sector and Dynamics businesses.
+Will is also working to evolve the their talent management infrastructure to develop and implement simple but effective processes, materials, and cadence for talent discussions .
+Will says the goal is to have deliberate development and talent actions.
+Will formerly led the Learning and Development function at Zulily, Inc. and is an established professional with over 10 years of experience working with corporations such as E*TRADE, Starbucks, and Time Warner Cable, to develop high impact learning/training programs that drive business results.
+He has led multiple teams with varied responsibilities including instructional design, training delivery, and learning technologies.
 Will is passionate about finding the right mix of learning and resources/support that enable individuals (and ultimately organizations) to succeed.
 Will earned a B.S. in Information Systems Management from CSU Sacramento and an M.B.A. from Queens University of Charlotte concentrated in executive coaching.
 To support his continued growth, Will serves with industry organizations such as the American Society for Training and Development (ASTD) whose goal is to develop successful learning professionals and move the learning industry forward.

-Heather Burrell, MSN, RN, CNOR is currently a full time Assistant Professor of Nursing at Jamestown Community College in Western New York and works perdiem as a staff nurse at Olean General Hospital.
-She has 18 years of nursing experience with 16 of those years being perioperative.
+Heather Burrell, MSN, RN, CNOR is currently a full time Assistant Professor of Nursing at Jamestown Community College in Olean, New York and works perdiem as a staff nurse at Olean General Hospital.
+She has 20 years of nursing experience with 18 of those years being perioperative.
 Her perioperative background ranges from staff roles of circulator, scrub, pre/post-op, recovery room, endoscopy and charge.
 She spent 6 years in the role of Surgical Services Nurse Educator.
 Heather is a member of AORN and ANA.
 She has participated on several volunteer committees with CCI including job analysis task force and CNOR test plan development.
 Heather has worked as a reviewer on several of CCI's publications including the Certificate Program for Surgical Services Educators and the Certificate Program for Surgical Services Management.
 Heather is also a peer reviewer for the AORN Journal.
-She remains active in her local AORN chapter holding a current role of board of directors and several past roles such as past president elect and past president.
+She remains active in her local AORN chapter holding a current role of vive president and several past roles such as past president and board of directors.